create3000/x_ite/docs/_posts/components/HAnim/HAnimSegment.md

 Each body segment is stored in an HAnimSegment node.
 HAnimSegment contains Coordinate/CoordinateDouble with containerField='coord', HAnimDisplacer with containerField='displacers' and Shape or grouping nodes with containerField='children'.

-The HAnimSegment node belongs to the **HAnim** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The HAnimSegment node belongs to the **HAnim** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy